cg20221i/presentation-threejs-eclipse/README.md

-# Working with Geometries in Three.js by threejs-eclipse
+# Working with Geometries in Three.js by Eclipse Group

 ### Amelia Mumtazah Karimah - 5025201128
 ### Farzana Afifah Razaq    - 5025201130